Winter Road Maintenance and Snow Removal

 Real Time Locations of Snow Maintenance Equipment

 Most Town of Banff snow management vehicles are equipped with GPS sensors which report their current location and speed.
-This information is updated every 10 minutes on the Town of Banff Snow Management Map so you can see where vehicles are currently located, as well as where they've been over the past 6 hours.
+This information is updated every 5 minutes on the Banff Snow Management Map so you can see where vehicles are currently located, as well as where they’ve been today.
 Staff also post live field updates to the map letting the public know when and where snow removal work will be done.